spatie/laravel-medialibrary/docs/handling-uploads/processing-uploads-on-the-server.md

 }
 ```

+These are the available validation methods on `UploadedMedia` that you can use on the array level (in the example above on `images'):

+- `minTotalSizeInKb($maxTotalSizeInKb)`: validates that the combined size of uploads is not smaller than the `$minTotalSizeInKb` given

+- `maxTotalSizeInKb($maxTotalSizeInKb)`: validates that the combined size of uploads is not greater than the `$maxTotalSizeInKb` given

+These are the available validation methods on `UploadedMedia` that you can use on the item level (in the example above on `images.*'):

+- `minSizeInKb($minSizeInKb)`: validates that a single upload is not smaller than the `$minSizeInKb` given
+- `maxSizeInKb($maxSizeInKb)`: validates that a single upload is not greater than the `$minSizeInKb` given

 ## Processing responses

 After you've validated the response, you should persist the changes to the media library.
 The media library provides two methods for that: `syncFromMediaLibraryRequest` and `addFromMediaLibraryRequest`.
 Both these methods are available on all [models that handle media](TODO: add link).